giuseppemag/ballerina/guidelines.md

 The main driving philosophy of our way of working is based on _separation of concerns_.
 Separation of concerns aims at splitting code into different units.
 - Along the lines of methodologies such as MVC, Cleaan Architecture, etc., the units can be focused on a different _layer_ of the application (rendering, api calls, business logic, asynchronous background operations, etc.).
 Not everything about a given part of a program should be in the same file, and by layering out our architecture we make files a bit smaller, a bit clearer to work with, and we even make it easier to assign work to different people.
 - Along the hierarchical split of different conceptual domains and their subdomains, in a hierarchy of information.
-Clearly splitting tables into header, filtering, and rows, and the hierarchical relationship between their states, makes it perfectly clear which components are responsible for updating which parts of which state.
+For example, clearly splitting _tables_ into _header_, _filtering_, and _rows_, and logically modelling the hierarchical relationship between the states, makes it perfectly clear which components are responsible for updating which parts of the composed state.
 Debugging and maintenance become easier and more reliable.
 Such a split also makes it possible to identify those components that have no dependencies from the state of their parent or siblings: such domains are part of our core framework and can be moved out of the hierarchy altogether, leading to a leaner codebase where functionality stands out from tooling.

 ### Organizing code